 Using a crimper is quite easy, all you need is to strip the length of wire you want to crimp with wire stripper and fix the connector.

 For crimpers with interchangeable die sets, choose the right head for the connector by matching the wire gauge rating.
 Finally, crimp the terminal and make sure it is strong for data transmission.

 - Hammer crimping tools.

 This is the simplest and most common crimper you can get on the market.
-They are manually operated and are used to crimp small wires.
+They are manually operated and are used to crimp small wires and even jewelry.

 Some are multi-purpose and can do the work of wire strippers and pliers.

 This crimper uses more pressure than the handheld and can also crimp thicker wires.
 But unlike the handheld, they need regular care, such as changing oil and filters.